leo-cheron/lab/README.md

 ### Gulp
 This project relies on [gulp](http://gulpjs.com/) and several of its plugins.

-Simply run `npm install` to install node dependencies modules.
-You may need administrator rights.
+Run `npm install` to install node dependencies modules.

 ## Getting started
 Run `gulp --name module_name` to compile, watch and preview module.